-SUMMARY REPORT BOARD OF DIRECTORS PART 1 7 August 2024 Report Title: Emergency Preparedness, Resilience And Response Annual Report) Executive Lead: 9 Nigel Leonard Executive Director of Special Projects and EPRR AEO Report Author(s): Amanda V Amanda Webb Emergency Planning and Compliance Manager Report discussed previously at: HSSC / Safety of Care Committee / Quality Committee Level of Assurance: Level 1 Level 1 Level 2 ✓ Level 3
+SUMMARY REPORT BOARD OF DIRECTORS PART 1 7 August 2024

+Report Title: Emergency Preparedness, Resilience And Response Annual Report

+Executive Lead: EPRR AEO

+Report Author(s): Amanda Webb

+Emergency Planning and Compliance Manager

+Report discussed previously at: HSSC / Safety of Care Committee / Quality Committee

+Level 3

-\checkmark please use this tick on the below
+✓ please use this tick on the below

 Risk Assessment of Report

-Summary of risks highlighted in this report EPRR training ava
+Summary of risks highlighted in this report EPRR training ava , ,

-Availability of trained Loggists (currently escalated to ed to
+Availability of trained Loggists (currently escalated to

-Corporate Risk Register)
+Corporate Risk Register) √

-Which of the Strategic risk(s) does this report SR1 Safety \checkmark
+Which of the Strategic risk(s) does this report SR1 Safety

-relates to: SR2 People (work force) \checkmark
+relates to: SR2 People (work ✓

-SR3 Finance and Resources Infi rastructure
+Resources Infrastru ucture

-SR4 Demand/ Ca pacity
+SR4 Demand/ Cap

-SR5 Lampard Inq uiry
+SR5 Lampard Inqu

-SR6 Cyber Attack -
+SR6 Cyber Attack

 SR7 Capital

-SR8 Use of Resou urces
+SR8 Use of Resou ırces

-SR9 Digital and D ata Strategy
+SR9 Digital and Da ata Strategy

 Does this report mitigate the Strategic risk(s)?
+Yes / No

-Are you recommending a new risk for the EPUT
+Are you recommending a new risk for the EPUT Yes / No

 Strategic or Corporate Risk Register?
 Note:

 Strategic risks are underpinned by a Strategy

 and are longer-term

 If Yes, describe the risk to EPUT's organisational

 objectives and highlight if this is an escalation

 from another EPUT risk register.

 Describe what measures will you use to monitor

 mitigation of the risk

 Are you requesting approval of financial / other Yes /No

 resources within the paper?
+1 147 1340

 If Yes, confirm that you have had sign off from Area Who When

 the relevant functions (e.g. Finance, Estates Executive

 etc.) and the Executive Director with SRO Director

 function accountability.
 Finance

-- Estates
+Estates

 Other